starlab-io/docker-virtue/virtue/README.md

 Start the Containers
 --------------------

 Before starting the remote containers, the SSHPUBKEY environment variable needs to be set.
 A future enhancement could be to take this in as a file or read it from some other location and setting it in the environment before actually starting the container, but it is required that you have it set first.

+Note that to run the Office Virtue or the PuTTY Virtue, you need to do a `docker load <virtue-office-installed.tar` or `docker load < virtue-putty-installed.tar` before running `virtue start`.
+We hope to remove this requirement in the future, but for now, the installation process is too difficult to automate.

 Start all of the containers by running:
 ```